dlab-berkeley/programming-fundamentals/shell/1-6_python.md

 ---
 title: The Unix Shell
-subtitle: Python and Other Programs
+subtitle: Python and Beyond
 minutes: 15
 ---
 > ## Learning Objectives
 >
-> *   Explain how the shell relates to other programs.
+> *   Explain how the shell relates to other programs like Python.
 > *   Open a Python interpreter from the shell.
 > *   Run a Python script from the shell.
 > *   Explain the importance of IDE's and program-specific tools.
 > *   Find which version of Python is used by the interpreter.
+> *   Explain what Python modules and packages are
 > *   Install Python packages from the shell.

 Why are we doing all this shell stuff?
 After all, anyone who wants to rename several thousand data files can easily do so interactively in the Python interpreter, and anyone who's doing serious data analysis is probably going to do most of their work inside the IPython Notebook or R Studio.
 In fact, many of you are here to prepare for programming in Python or R. So why teach the shell?